Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 46. What is barometric pressure?

-The force exerted by the air that surrounds the earth and the body
+Barometric pressure is the force exerted by the air that surrounds the Earth and the body.

 47. What is expiration?

-48. What gas law states that the constant temperature and a volume of a gas vary inversely proportional to its pressure?
+48. What gas law states that at constant temperature, the volume of a gas is inversely proportional to its pressure?

 Boyle’s law